-As noted above, the Portfolio will be invested in compliance with ESG exclusion policies, on a continuous basis.
+As noted above, the Portfolio will be invested in compliance with ESG exclusion and involvement policies, on a continuous basis.
 This ensures that investments made by the Portfolio seek to align with international environmental and social safeguards such as the UNGC Principles, the UNGPs, the OECD Guidelines and the ILO Standards.

-The Sub-Investment Manager believes that these policies prevent investment in issuers that most egregiously violate environmental and/or social minimum standards and ensures that the Portfolio can successfully promote its environmental and social characteristics.
+The Sub-Investment Manager believes that these policies prevent investment in companies that most egregiously violate environmental and/or social minimum standards and ensures that the Portfolio can successfully promote its environmental and social characteristics.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 The above steps ensure that robust environmental and social safeguards are in place.